ibm-cloud-docs/databases-for-postgresql/read-replica.md

 On the _Settings_ tab of a read-only replica, the _Replication_ panel contains its name and region, and the name and region of its leader.
 It also has buttons to resync the read-only replica and to promote it.

 ![Replication Panel of a read-only replica](images/replica-roreplica.png)

+## Checking Replication Status

+Replication status is not automatically monitored, you have to monitor replication.

+You can check the replication status of a read-only replica with `psql`, but only from its leader.
+[Connect to the leader deployment with `psql`](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql) using the [admin credentials](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).
+Once you are connected run either
+- for PostgreSQL version 10 and above `SELECT * from pg_stat_replication;`
+Or
+- for PostgreSQL version 9.x and below `SELECT * FROM get_pg_stat_replication();`

 ## Resyncing a Read-only Replica